 Andrologists, Embriologists, Specialists in Reproductive Medicine, Geneticists, Researchers, Gynaecologists, Doctors, Residents of Gynaecology and Obstetrics

-This chapter defines the different types of chromosome abnormalities and genetic diseases, as well as their incidence and origin.
+This course defines the different types of chromosome abnormalities and genetic diseases, as well as their incidence and origin.
 It focuses on genetic aspects that have implications on human fertility and the reproductive options in couples who carry genetic diseases and with a risk of chromosome abnormalities.

 In the end, it introduces genomics and systems medicine in the field of assisted reproduction.

 Important information: To complete the course, you must use the browsers Chrome, Firefox and Internet Explorer 11 (with the exception of Microsoft Edge) on a computer with Windows Operating System (7, 8 or 10).
 The platform should not be accessed through mobile devices and / or tablets, regardless of the Operating System.